 Above: UH Mānoa Professor Kim Binsted (left) and HawCC Chancellor Rachel Solemsaas.
 Courtesy photos.

-Binsted is a returning member who left the PISCES Board in September 2018 to pursue a fellowship program in Washington, D.C.
-As a researcher, she served as the Principal Investigator for the Hawaiʻi Space Exploration and Analog Simulation (HI-SEAS) on Mauna Loa—a NASA-funded study investigating the psychological effects of long-term isolation on humans for space settlement.
-Binsted previously worked for the Canadian Space Agency from 2009 to 2010 as a program scientist.
-She also founded a consulting agency in artificial intelligence in 2000.
-Binsted received her PhD in Artificial Intelligence from the University of Edinburgh in 1996 and a Bachelor’s in Physics from McGill University in 1991.
+Binsted is a returning member who left the PISCES board in September 2018 to pursue a fellowship program in Washington, D.C.
+As a researcher, she served as the principal investigator for the Hawaiʻi Space Exploration and Analog Simulation (HI-SEAS) on Mauna Loa—a NASA-funded study investigating the psychological effects of long-term isolation on humans for space settlement.
+Binsted previously worked as a program scientist for the Canadian Space Agency from 2009 to 2010.
+In 2000, She founded a consulting agency in artificial intelligence.
+Binsted received her PhD in artificial intelligence from the University of Edinburgh in 1996 and a Bachelor’s in Physics from McGill University in 1991.

 Solemsaas’ and Binsted’s appointments will be confirmed at the upcoming Hawaiʻi legislative session in January, 2021.